Psoralea lancifolia: Taxonomy

 As far as known, this species was first noticed in 1951 by South African botanist and profuse plant collector Elsie Elizabeth Esterhuysen.
 Charles Stirton and A. Muthama Muasya considered it sufficiently different from its relatives, described it in 2017, and called it Otholobium lanceolatum.
 The name of the genus Otholobium is a combination of the Greek words ὠθέω (ōthéō) meaning to push and λοβός (lobos) meaning pod, which Stirton selected because its fruit seems to be pushed out of the calyx.
 The species name lanceolatum means having the form of a lance head.

 Conservation, distribution and ecology

-Otholobium lanceolatum is considered to be a critically endangered species because it has only been found in one location, in the foothills north of Shaw's Mountain, near Caledon in the Western Cape province of South Africa, which is a municipal commonage.
+Psoralea lancifolia is considered to be a critically endangered species because it has only been found in one location, in the foothills north of Shaw's Mountain, near Caledon in the Western Cape province of South Africa, which is a municipal commonage.
 Most of its habitat was lost to wheat cultivation.
 Currently, its habitat is under threat due to livestock grazing and competition by invasive plants such as Eucalyptus, Hakea and Acacia species, and may ultimately be destroyed by possible future housing or agricultural development.
 The species is found in the border zone between eroded sandstone and shale on somewhat semi-dry, clayey but primarily stony slopes at an altitude of 100–200 m.
 Flowers have only been found in the year following a fire and appear in November and December.
 Although flowering is profuse, few seeds develop.